The Alignment Archive

 That pressure does not always look violent.
 Sometimes it looks like a rule, a delay, a fee, a requirement, a credential, a permit, a visa, a payment processor, a platform policy, a supply shortage, a moral slogan, or an expert consensus.

 The form changes.
-The architecture remains.

 This law works at every scale.